rehmanali1994/rehmanali1994.github.io/_projects/PulseEcho_3.md

     </div>
 </div>
 <div class="caption" style="text-align: justify;">
-    Curvilinear Extension of the Angular Spectrum Method Used in Reverse-Time Migration and its Application to Abdominal (Liver + Kidney) Imaging {% cite Ali2022CurvilinearAngularSpectrumMethod %}.
+    Curvilinear Extension of the Angular Spectrum Method in Reverse-Time Migration and its Application to Liver + Kidney Imaging {% cite Ali2022CurvilinearAngularSpectrumMethod %}.
 </div>